 Delayed Planting for Winter Small Grains

-A brief glimmer of hope for early corn and soybean harvest in Iowa this year was doused in torrential rains through the end of September and early October.
+A brief glimmer of hope for early corn and soybean harvest in Iowa in 2018 and 2019 was doused in torrential rains through the end of September and early October.
 Not only does this affect corn and soybean quality, but it also prevented farmers from planting a winter small grain by the optimal seeding date of October 1-10.
 This leaves farmers to weigh the pros and cons of planting late versus substituting another crop altogether, this blog summarizes the yield loss expected from different late planting dates and management practices to optimize small grain performance under delayed planting conditions.

 Yield Loss by Planting Date